jesteri1234/Shelf_life_extension/README.md

 bug report.
 Same goes for anything in Discover that looks obviously
 off: with a small early group of contributors, weird outliers are expected and worth flagging so they can be tuned.
-MESSAGE ME THE FEEDBACK ON THE REDDIT POST YOU FOUND THIS OR DM u/lik_manat
+MESSAGE ME THE FEEDBACK WITH A DM ON REDDIT u/lik_manat